coenkcore/nanopwn/README.md

 This could brick your iPod.
 We offer NO SUPPORT on this at all if something happens to your device, use with caution.
 Make  sure you read all popups when running this.

 ## What can I do with this?
-Nothing yet it just puts your iPod into pwndfu.
+Nothing yet it just puts your iPod into pwned DFU mode.
 If you want something useful wait for Gyruu which supports all iPods.

 ## Custom Firmwares
 Custom Firmwares are still being worked on.
 No ETA.